commons-research/commons-dws-public/vault/open-notebook.commons.setup.md

 #### Set the Notes trait

 1. Create a new Note Trait
-Run the command Dendron: Configure Note Traits.
+Run the command `Dendron: Configure Note Traits`.
 Give your new trait a unique name.
-In this example, we'll call the trait open-notebook-pma.
-Hit Enter and a open-notebook-pma.js file will appear in your editor.
+In this example, we'll call the trait `open-notebook-commons-pmallard`.
+Hit Enter and a `open-notebook-commons-pmallard.js` file will appear in your editor.
 This is where you define your custom trait logic.

 2. Add the trait behavior
 Add in Javascript code to have custom settings when creating the note name and the note title.